 Toilets come in various configurations for different uses and needs.
 Among the considerations you can choose from:

 - Bowl shape.
 When choosing a toilet, you can choose from those with bowls that are elongated, compact -elongated, or round-front.
 Elongated toilets offer deeper seating areas and will fit most residential applications.
 Compact-elongated toilets have a slightly shorter footprint and take up less space while still offering good comfort.
 Round-front toilets take up the least space and are a good choice where space is at a premium.

 - Seat height.
 Standard-height toilets have a seat that is roughly 17 inches above the floor.
 Chair-height toilets are slightly taller at about 19 inches above the floor, making them much easier to use for older people or those with mobility limitations.
 There are also custom-height toilets that mount on the wall and can be set at heights ranging from about 15 inches to 28 inches above the floor.

 - Toilet trap.
-Toilets can have trap configurations that are exposed—where the integral trap in the fixture is visible from the side—while in others, the trap configuration is hidden by the design of the fixture, so that the side view of the toilet offers a flat surface.
-This is really a matter of aesthetics: visible-trap toilets are a good choice for classic-style bathrooms with pedestal sinks and free-standing tubs, while hidden-trap toilets may look better in more modern bathrooms.
+Toilets can have trap configurations that are exposed—where the integral trap in the fixture is visible from the side—or the trap configuration can be hidden by the design of the fixture, so that the side view of the toilet offers a flat surface.
+This is really a matter of aesthetics.
+Visible-trap toilets are a good choice for classic-style bathrooms with pedestal sinks and free-standing tubs, while hidden-trap toilets may look better in more modern bathrooms.